itod/panthro/README.md

 Panthro is an implementation of XPath in Objective-C with decent unit test coverage, and intended for use on Apple's iOS and OS X platforms with bindings for **libxml** and NSXML included.

 Panthro supports all of XPath 1.0 and many of the most interesting features of 2.0 and even some of XPath 3.0 and XQuery.
-Here are some of the features supported by Panthro
+Here are some of the features supported by Panthro:

 ####XPath 1.0:
 * Evertything (I think)